hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 This is where a machine learning model such as a neural network can come to the rescue.
 A machine learning model can optimise all variables at the same time.

-A machine learning model not only optimises cuts, but can find correlations in many dimensions that will give better signal/background classification than individual cuts ever could.
+A machine learning model not only optimises cuts, but can find correlations in many dimensions that will give better <span style="color:orange">signal</span>/<span style="color:blue">background</span> classification than individual cuts ever could.

 That's the end of the introduction to why one might want to use a machine learning model.
 If you'd like to try using one, just keep reading!